12 Popular Bible Verses for Baptism and Salvation

 “And baptism, which this prefigured, now saves you—not as a removal of dirt from the body, but as an appeal to God for a good conscience, through the resurrection of Jesus Christ.”

-Baptism has a significant role in a Christian’s life, including pledging a life with the Lord, and it is good to commit one’s life to God from infancy in hopes that they would never stray from the Lord’s path or if they do, that they always find their way back to Him.
+It is good to commit one’s life to God from infancy in hopes that one will never stray from the Lord’s path or, if they do, that they will always find their way back to Him.

 Matthew 19:14